p4535992/environment-interaction/README.md

 remember the funcionality is limited to the systems supported from these modules.

-By default is "Monk's TokenBar" is present and active and support the  current system is used first else we try with "Token Action HUD", the module "Let Me Roll That For You!" is a special case where you want to display the dialog to the user instead make everything on background.
+By default is "Monk's TokenBar" is present and active and support the  current system is used first else we try with "Token Action HUD", the module "Let Me Roll That For You!" is a special case where you want to display the dialog to the user instead make everything on background, but is still in developing.

 | System Id (lowercase) | Token Action HUD | Monk's TokenBar | Let me roll that for you | Item Macro |
 |:---------:|:---------------:|:----------------:|:----------------:|:----------------:|